kj2013/claff-happydb/README.md

-# claff-happydb CL-Aff Shared Task - In Pursuit of Happiness DEADLINE NOVEMBER 5 2018
+# CL-Aff Shared Task - In Pursuit of Happiness

 Corpus and annotations for the CL-Aff Shared Task - In Pursuit of Happiness - from the University of Pennsylvania

+A part of the AffCon Workshop @ AAAI 2019 for Modeling Affect-in-Action

+DEADLINE NOVEMBER 5 2018

 # Check out the FAQ!